Rokucraft/RokuWiki/docs/roleplay/bending-mastery-system.md

 ### Air

-Air Mastery is an honorary title held by the most accomplished monks and nuns.
+Air master is an honourary position held by the most accomplished monks and nuns.
 It is achieved through intense training and hard work.
 Being a master is a gateway to more possibilities and opportunities.
-After completing the training, there is a trial.
-If it’s passed the Masters prepare a special ceremony in the temples, tattoos are being made on their bodies
+After completing the required lessons, there is a final trial.
+Students who pass this trial will receive their air mastery tattoos and be presented at a special ceremony by other air masters.

 1. Basics
 2. Culture and traditions